inside.ewu.edu

 This course introduces several tools and approaches for scientific data visualization with hands-on projects and assignments.
 Students will be familiar with cutting-edge information visualization tools and techniques.

 CSCD 477.
-VIRTUAL REALITY AND DATA VISUALIZATION.
+VIRTUAL REALITY WITH COMPUTER GRAPHICS AND GAME ENGINES.
 4 Credits.

 Pre-requisites: CSCD 300 and CSCD 240, and either CSCD 377 or MATH 231.
 A grade ≥C+ is required for CSCD prerequisite and a ≥C for each supporting prerequisite.